-All scholars in grades 9-12 are required to take all end of unit or module exams as well as semester final examinations in all courses.
+All scholars in grades 6-12 are required to take semester final examinations or complete a culminating/final project in all courses, as appropriate.
+The learning coach is encouraged to meet with the ST to ensure that the exam/project assigned on the PLP has been approved and assigned by the Supervising Teacher.
 Scholars may not "test out" of courses by only taking a final examination.